AmpersandJS/ampersand-view/README.md

 ### Declarative Bindings

+Full description of the available binding types can be found here: https://github.com/henrikjoreteg/dom-bindings#binding-types

+A few examples below:

 ```javascript
 var MyView = AmpersandView.extend({
     // set a `template` property of your view.
 This can either be